Travel Mermaid

 Outdoor beach massage area with people receiving massages on beds under a shaded, open-air structure.
 White sand, tropical plants, and a sign reading Coral Beach Healthy Massage set the relaxing scene at Haad Khom Beach.A small rustic cabin with a blue roof is nestled among lush tropical plants near Haad Khom Beach, beside a sandy path lined with stones and palm leaves.
 Sunlight filters through the greenery, creating a tranquil, secluded atmosphere.

-On the sand just in front of their resort, they have a cute, boho-chic massage cafe, the first of its kind I’ve been to.
-The massage was delightful.
+On the sand just in front of their resort, they have a cute massage cafe that I went to (the massage was awesome).
 They also have a private pool on site for guests, as well as a mini gym if you need to move your chops a bit.

 Haad Khom Map